 REd Pandas: unique animals compared

-We designed the graphics for the new Holtzman Wildlife Foundation: Red Panda Forest exhibition at the Detroit Zoo.
-This exhibition focuses on teaching visitors about red pandas, through the similarities they share with animals they’re commonly compared to: raccoons, red foxes, and giant pandas.
+We designed the graphics for the new Red Panda Forest exhibition at the Detroit Zoo.
+The graphics focus on teaching visitors about red pandas, through their similarities to and differences from animals that they’re commonly compared to: raccoons, red foxes, and giant pandas.

 For this exhibition we